 A few years ago, Golin Harris CEO Fred Cook quoted an unidentified Chicago Sun-Times columnist as saying, “Newspapers aren’t dying; our readers are.”
 Whether a columnist actually said that or not, it’s an apt summary of the problem all mainstream media face.
 Watch the 6 p.m. network evening news some evening and look at the ads.
 They’re for pharmaceuticals, insurance and erectile dysfunction aids.
 Those advertisers know who the audience is.
 In 2010, the average age of a regular evening news consumer was 53, according to Pew.
 Where is that audience in 20 years?
 Where will the advertisers be?

 The news industry’s challenge is to find products that appeal to young readers, but that requires taking risks, which is not something news executives are wired to do.
 The one saving grace could be that a lot of news organizations have laid off expensive senior staff and replaced them with young reporters.
 Perhaps those people will bring forth the ideas that enable the industry to grow again.

 - The coming death of seven-day publication by MARTIN LANGEVELD

 - Star-Ledger announces layoffs of 34 employees, including 18 newsroom staff

 - Philly papers sold at 10% of 2006 value

 This entry was posted on Thursday, January 17th, 2013 at 9:22 am and is filed under Advertising, Business News, Demographics.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.